Why is the Federal Reserve raising interest rates if supply chain issues are fueling inflation? - Marketplace

 This is just one of the stories from our “I’ve Always Wondered” series, where we tackle all of your questions about the world of business, no matter how big or small.
 Ever wondered if recycling is worth it?
 Or how store brands stack up against name brands?
 Check out more from the series here.

-Listeners Elisa C. and Mark S. ask why the Fed is planning to raise interest rates at its next meeting.
+Listeners Elisa C. and Mark S. ask why the Fed has been planning to raise interest rates.

 “I don’t see how raising interest rates will slow it down.
 Is there evidence the demand is fueled by borrowing?”
 Elisa asked.

-Note: This story has been updated to reflect that the Federal Reserve has raised interest rates.